 McBride is also supported by former colleague and now off-the-grid investigative lawyer J.T.
 (Paul Williams) and McBride’s daughter Denise (Diana Hopper).
 Also in the main cast is McBride’s former partner Donald Cooperman (William Hurt) with whom he has battled in some way each season.

-Goliath Season 1 (released October 2016) saw Billy McBride take on a global military tech giant in a negligence and wrongful death claim being brought against the company by the family of an employee who was killed in a mysterious explosion at sea involving a secret illegal missile propulsion system.
-The firm of defence lawyers that McBride is pitted against is the mighty Cooperman McBride, the firm he co-founded and from which he was dismissed some years before.
+Goliath Season 1 (released October 2016) saw Billy McBride take on a global military tech giant in a negligence and wrongful death claim being brought against the company by the family of an employee who was killed in a mysterious explosion at sea involving a secret, illegal missile propulsion system.
+The firm of defence lawyers against whom McBride is pitted is the mighty Cooperman McBride, the firm he co-founded and from which he was dismissed some years before.
 Chief antagonist Donald Cooperman is supported by his young protégé Lucy Kittridge (Olivia Thirlby).
 It’s a gripping story that maintains the suspense right to the end, but I’ll spoil it now by telling you that McBride wins the case and the damages are huge.
-Only when the case is over do we find out what really happened.
+Interestingly, only when the case is over do we find out what really happened.
 Read the review

-Goliath Season 3 (released October 2019) had us baffled as to what on earth was going on, but think Chinatown meets Twin Peaks meets Erin Brockovich meets Goop as Billy McBride takes a trip down a rabbit hole as well as along a giant water pipeline.
-There’s a class action against wealthy California almond grower Wade Blackwood (Dennis Quaid) who is part of a consortium of corporate farmers who have surreptitiously acquired control of Blackwood County’s water supply and are depriving the other businesses and residents of water.
-Although McBride wins the class action, ultimately things don’t end well for him.
+Goliath Season 3 (released October 2019) had us baffled as to what on earth was going on, but think Chinatown meets Twin Peaks meets Erin Brockovich meets…er…Goop, as Billy McBride takes a trip down a rabbit hole as well as along a giant water pipeline.
+There’s a class action against wealthy California almond grower Wade Blackwood (Dennis Quaid) who is part of a consortium of corporate farmers, who together have surreptitiously acquired control of Blackwood County’s water supply and are depriving the other businesses and residents of water in order to keep their almond plantations fully hydrated.
+Although McBride wins the class action, things don’t end well for him.
 Read the review

 Although Goliath fans seemingly prefer Season 1 with its triumphant legal victory for Billy McBride, it’s Season 2 with its dark storyline and unfortunate fate for many of its characters that excites Billy Bob Thornton.
 In an interview on The Rich Eisen Show in 2019, he said he prefers the loose ends that Season 2 leaves behind.
 “Bogart didn’t get on the plane with Ingrid Bergman in Casabanca,” he said, “and a lot of the classic movies didn’t end with everything all tied up neatly.
 Sometimes it ended kind of dark.”